-Lawsuits involving the prices of certain vehicle component parts have been settled with certain Defendants in various class actions in this litigation (“Settling Defendants”).
+A lawsuit involving the prices of certain vehicle Occupant Safety Restraint Systems has been settled with certain Defendants in a class action in this litigation (“Settling Defendants”).
 The Settling Defendants are identified below.
 The cases are separate class actions within the lead case known as In re Automotive Parts Antitrust Litigation, 12-md-02311 (E.D.
 Mich.), which is currently before United States District Judge Marianne O. Battani.

-You may be part of a class action settlement if you are a Truck and/or Equipment dealership that indirectly purchased certain component parts and/or vehicles for resale or lease containing these parts (“Dealer”) in the District of Columbia or one or more of the following states: Arizona, Arkansas, California, Florida, Hawaii, Illinois, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, South Carolina, South Dakota, Tennessee, Utah, Vermont, West Virginia, and Wisconsin.
+You may be part of a class action settlement if you are a Truck and/or Equipment dealership that indirectly purchased Occupant Safety Restraint Systems as a separate part, which was manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant, and/or purchased new vehicles for resale or lease containing one of these parts (“Dealer”) in the District of Columbia or one or more of the following states: Arizona, Arkansas, California, Florida, Hawaii, Illinois, Iowa, Kansas, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Carolina, North Dakota, Oregon, South Carolina, South Dakota, Tennessee, Utah, Vermont, West Virginia, and Wisconsin.

 What Are The Lawsuits About?

-The lawsuits claim that the Defendants in each lawsuit agreed to unlawfully raise the price of certain motor vehicle component parts.
-As a result, dealers of Trucks and/or Equipment who purchased for resale or lease Trucks and/or Equipment containing those parts or who indirectly purchased those parts as replacement parts, which were manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant may have paid more than they should have.
+The lawsuit alleges that the Defendants agreed to unlawfully raise the price of certain motor vehicle Occupant Safety Restraint Systems.
+As a result, dealers of Trucks and/or Equipment who purchased for resale or lease new Trucks and/or Equipment containing those parts or who indirectly purchased those parts as separate parts, which were manufactured or sold by a Defendant or any subsidiary, affiliate, or alleged co-conspirator of a Defendant, allegedly paid more than they should have.
 Although the Settling Defendants have agreed to settle, the Settling Defendants do not agree that they engaged in any wrongdoing or are liable or owe any money or benefits to Plaintiffs.
 The Court has not yet decided who is right.

 Who’s Included In The Settlements?

-Your dealership is part of one or more of the Settlements if it is a Truck and Equipment Dealer and falls within the definition of one or more of the settlement classes (“Settlement Classes”) approved by Judge Battani.
-The class definitions are set forth in the full length Notice, which is available by clicking HERE.
-The term “Truck and Equipment Dealer” or “Truck and Equipment Dealership” means an entity or person authorized to engage in the business of selling or dealing in Trucks and/or Equipment at retail in the United States.
-A list of the parts included in these Settlements and their manufacturers can be found by clicking HERE
+Your dealership is part of the Settlement if it is a Truck and/or Equipment Dealer and falls within the definition of the settlement class (“Settlement Classes”) approved by Judge Battani.
+The class definition is set forth in the full length Notice, which is available at www.TruckDealerSettlement.com.
+The term “Truck and/or Equipment Dealer” or “Truck and/or Equipment Dealership”means an entity or person authorized to engage in the business of selling or dealing in Trucks and/or Equipment at retail in the United States.
+A list of the parts included in the Settlement and their manufacturers can be found at www.TruckDealerSettlement.com.

 Who Are The Settling Defendants?